Colerne: Memorials

 In the centre of the Market Place, in a triangular enclosure bounded by iron railings, is a tall stone column carrying a sundial: a memorial to Richard Walmesley (1816–1893) of Lucknam Park.
 Nearby is the parish war memorial, a cross on an octagonal shaft, erected in 1920 to commemorate those killed in the First World War and with names later added from the second.
+A Celtic cross in the churchyard, mounted on medieval steps, was designed in the early 20th century by Harold Brakspear.

+To the south of the war memorial is a raised, stone walled, bed occupied by one tree.
+A small bronze plaque states: "The Colerne Cross Tree.
+This is the legendary site where the body of St Aldhelm rested overnight whilst being taken to Malmesbury Abbey for burial in 709 A.D.".

 Modern Colerne

 Colerne's historic core sits on a high ridge, though some of its stone-built houses are located down the valley side to the south.
 Modern estates were built to the north of the ancient, narrow streets, and there is some modern infill.
 Thickwood is a separate development of mainly late-20th century houses, 1 mi to the north-east.

 Colerne CE Primary School serves the village.
 Its building was opened in 1965 to replace a small National School of 1853, near the church.
 Pupil numbers were high while the school served families from RAF Colerne, and classrooms at the old school remained in use until the RAF station closed in 1976.
 In 2015 the old school was in use by a pre-school playgroup.

 Colerne Rugby Football Club play (as of 2021–22) in the Dorset & Wilts 2 North league.

-Calder House School is a private special school at Thickwood.

 The village has two pubs, in buildings from the early 18th century: the Fox and Hounds and the Six Bells Inn.
 There is a village hall and several shops with one housing the village's Post Office.

 The Lucknam Park Hotel, originally a Georgian country house but much expanded in the Victorian era, is around 1 mi north of the village, near Thickwood.
 The hotel stands in a 500 acre estate and has an equestrian centre.

 Colerne Park and Monk's Wood is a Site of Special Scientific Interest, south and east of the village.
 On the north-east edge of the village, Frank's Wood was planted in 2000 by the Woodland Trust.